Dan Osborn: Union leader

 In 2004, Osborn began working as an industrial mechanic at the Kellogg's Omaha plant, fixing the factory's machines.
 He eventually became president of Bakery, Confectionery, Tobacco Workers and Grain Millers International Union Local 50G.
 He rose to national prominence when he led the 2021 Kellogg's strike at the plant.
 The strike, which was prompted by a two-tier system of pay, and included other plants across the country, lasted 77 days.
 Kellogg's later fired Osborn.
 He turned to boiler maintenance and repair work at Boys Town and became a member of Steamfitters and Plumbers Local 464.

 U.S. Senate campaigns

 2024

-Both incumbent Republican U.S. Senators from Nebraska ran for reelection in 2024, one in a special election and the other in a regular election.
-Osborn ran as an independent in the latter race against Fischer, who had no Democratic challenger.
+Both Senate seats in Nebraska were up for reelection in 2024, one in a special election and the other in a regular election.
+Osborn ran as an independent in the regular election against Deb Fischer, who had no Democratic challenger.
 Osborn said he could represent working- and middle-class constituencies better than wealthy, establishment politicians.